TopOTheHourBot/TopOTheHourBot/README.md

 ### Are my messages kept somewhere?

 Your chat messages (the content of the message, the associated username, and the time at which it was sent) are *temporarily* stored to search and extract a score from its content.
 If a score is found, the number you provided is the only thing that's kept by the bot - everything else is discarded.
-In the case that no score is found, *everything* is discarded without exception.
+Messages that do not contain a score are completely irrelevant to the bot, and are discarded in their entirety.

 To HasanHub, TopOTheHourBot simply tells it each average score, the time at which they were calculated, and [an ID](https://en.wikipedia.org/wiki/Universally_unique_identifier) that signifies what streaming session they're a part of.

 ### Is there a log of the bot's messages somewhere?

-HasanHub will *potentially* include a record of the bot's scores in the near future, but *not* its chat messages.
+HasanHub will *potentially* include a record of the bot's scores in the near future, but not its chat messages.

 Twitch keeps a log of chat messages for the purpose of moderation.
 The broadcaster and their moderators may view its record of messages.
 There exists publicly-accessible logging websites, but, per [Twitch's Developer Agreement](https://www.twitch.tv/p/en/legal/developer-agreement/) (under Additional Terms, Requirements for Specific Features and APIs, Chat):

-> Only retain chat logs as necessary for the operation of Your Services or to improve Your Services; do not do so for the purpose of creating public databases, or, in general, to collect information about Twitch’s end users.
+> Only retain chat logs as necessary for the operation of Your Services or to improve Your Services; **do not do so for the purpose of creating public databases**, or, in general, to collect information about Twitch’s end users.

 And thus, I will not be linking any such website here.